cselk/ForceItem/README.md

 `/pos <name>`

 ### Experimental Features (v1.4-beta)
+**USE v1.5 INSTEAD**
-The current pre-release version is very stable, but sometimes the joker use is a bit strange.
+The current pre-release version is very stable, but sometimes the jokers don't work properly.
 It always works either looking in the air or looking on a block.